Tikolu/WorldExporter/README.md

-Documentaion can be found at https://tikolu.net/worldExporter
+Documentaion, more information and download links can be found at https://tikolu.net/worldExporter